 - Currently, if the proposed design uses exhaust-only, the model assumes exhaust-only for ventilation.
 There will be no change if the project uses compartmentalization. - Currently, if the proposed design uses balanced ventilation, the model assumes balanced fans without heat recovery.
 This will be changed for California Climate Zones 1, 2, and 11-16 so that it includes heat recovery and the operating set points for SRE and fan efficacy of the prescriptive requirements. - For a unitary system, for the performance path, the standard design is modeled with the same fan efficacy if the proposed design fan efficacy does not exceed 0.6 W/cfm.
-If the project installs a unitary E/HRV with a worse fan efficacy (e.g., 0.8 W/cfm), the proposed design uses 0.8 W/cm while the standard design assumes 0.6 W/cfm, so the model will show a penalty for fan energy (at least part of which will be offset by the heating and energy recovery).
-The Statewide CASE Team also proposes a backstop of 1.0 W/cfm; i.e., projects using the performance approach could install a unitary E/HRV with a fan efficacy better (less than) 0.6 W/cfm and receive energy savings, an E/HRV with a fan efficacy of 0.6 W/cfm for no energy savings, or an E/HRV with a fan efficacy between 0.6 and 1.0 W/cfm and receive an energy penalty.
-For central E/HRVs, the same approach would be used for the performance path except the assumed efficacy is the requirements in Section 140.4(c). - Currently, the California Building Energy Code Compliance for commercial buildings (CBECC-Com) software, which is used for modeling multifamily buildings with more than three occupiable floors, has a bypass check-box (options of yes/no).
+If the project installs a unitary ERV/HRV with a worse fan efficacy (e.g., 0.8 W/cfm), the proposed design uses 0.8 W/cm while the standard design assumes 0.6 W/cfm, so the model will show a penalty for fan energy (at least part of which will be offset by the heating and energy recovery).
+The Statewide CASE Team also proposes a backstop of 1.0 W/cfm; i.e., projects using the performance approach could install a unitary ERV/HRV with a fan efficacy better (less than) 0.6 W/cfm and receive energy savings, an ERV/HRV with a fan efficacy between 0.6 and 1.0 W/cfm and receive an energy penalty.
+For central ERV/HRVs, the same approach would be used for the performance path except the assumed efficacy is the requirements in Section 140.4.

+• Currently, the California Building Energy Code Compliance for commercial buildings (CBECC-Com) software, which is used for modeling multifamily buildings with more than three occupiable floors,5 has a bypass check-box (options of yes/no).
 The Statewide CASE Team proposes to change the CBECC-Com software so that, for buildings using a central ventilation system in the climate zones affected by the measure, the software assumes a heat recovery system with bypass.
 The California Building Energy Code Compliance for residential buildings software (CBECC-Res), which is used for modeling multifamily buildings with three occupiable floors or less, does not have a bypass function or allow central systems.
 The Statewide CASE Team will propose to add a feature so that CBECC-Res has a bypass function.